psam21/ncoin/docs/lightning-payments-implementation-plan.md

 1. **Scope Approval:** Does Phase 1-2 scope match MVP requirements?
 Any features missing?

-2. **Timeline Validation:** Is 1-2 week timeline realistic for Phase 1-2?
+2. **Resource Allocation:** What development resources are available for Phase 1-2?
 Any blockers anticipated?

 3. **Partnership Priority:** Should we pursue Phase 3 partnerships immediately or wait for Phase 2 completion and user traction?